-The FBI recognizes that National DNA Index System (NDIS) approval of Rapid DNA Booking Devices and the training of law enforcement personnel in use of the approved devices are integral to ensuring that Rapid DNA is used in a manner that maintains the quality, integrity and public trust of our National DNA Database to combat crime.
+The FBI recognizes that National DNA Index System (NDIS) approval of Rapid DNA Booking Devices and the training of law enforcement personnel in the proper use of the approved devices are integral to ensuring that Rapid DNA is used in a manner that maintains the quality, integrity and public trust of our National DNA Database to combat crime.
+It is important to note that Rapid DNA Booking Systems are configured with safeguards specifically for the booking station application of Rapid DNA analysis and are unable to process non-Booking System Rapid DNA cartridge/chips.